trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 };
 ```

 In order to fill this map, add an new administration endpoint.
-A new entrypoint `Init` is adding x tickets to a specific user
+A new entrypoint `Init` is adding x tickets to a specific user.

-> Note : to simplify, there is no security around this entrypoint, but in Production it should
+> Note : to simplify, there is no security around this entrypoint, but in Production it should.

 Tickets are very special objects that cannot be **DUPLICATED**.
 During compilation to Michelson, using a variable twice, copying a structure holding tickets are generating `DUP` command.
 To avoid our contract to fail at runtime, Ligo parses statically our code during compilation time to detect any DUP on tickets.